 President Biden has named climate change as the existential threat of our time and called on DFC to support investment in climate mitigation, resilience, and adaptation in the developing world.
 While climate change impacts all countries, emerging economies are often particularly vulnerable because they lack the infrastructure, insurance, and agriculture technology to protect against severe weather.

 DFC is a leader in financing projects that help countries generate power from renewable sources including solar, wind, hydro, and geothermal.
 The agency has launched a series of climate-focused commitments to extend its work in the developing world.

-- Net-zero emission Using credible assumptions, DFC has committed to achieving net zero emissions in its portfolio by 2040.
+- Net-zero emissions Using credible assumptions, DFC has committed to achieving net zero emissions in its portfolio by 2040.

 - Call for climate-focused funds DFC announced a rolling Call for Applications for funds targeting climate mitigation, adaptation, and/or resiliency.